 But, you may find that what you don't know, and the questions you haven't thought to ask, are your biggest obstacle to finding the help you need.

 Any profession will also have its newbies, slick talkers, and those with a God-complex.

-It will also have its above-average practitioners, and it's humble, Jedi masters with an amazing toolkit and bedside manner.
+It will also have above-average practitioners and humble, Jedi masters with an amazing toolkit and bedside manner.

 Don't throw out the baby with the bath water, and don't be too stubborn for your own good.

 If I have a problem with my health here's how I think about it